Comparison for semi-continuous viscosity solutions for second order PDEs on the Wasserstein space: Applications

 \end{theorem}

-It is standard to prove that $v$ is a continuous viscosity solution, and to show uniqueness, we verify that the Hamiltonian of \eqref{eq:filtering} satisfies Assumption~\ref{ass:comparison}.
-To do this, we need the commutator estimates inspired by \cite{gozzi2000hamilton} in Subsection 5.1, which is the key technical result of this paper.
+To prove uniqueness, we verify that the Hamiltonian of \eqref{eq:filtering} satisfies Assumption~\ref{ass:comparison}.
+For that purpose, we need the commutator estimates inspired by \cite{gozzi2000hamilton} in Subsection 5.1, which is the key technical result of this paper.
 We would like to mention that these types of estimates have been used in \cite{bayraktar2024convergence} and an earlier ArXiv version of \cite{MeYa23} when $\sigma$ is constant.
+Following \cite[Corollary 5.6]{WDPP} line by line, one can show that the upper semicontinuous (lower semicontinuous) envelop $v^*$ ($v_*$) is a viscosity subsolution (supersolution) to \eqref{eq:filtering}.
+Then by the comparison principle, we have $v^*=v_*$, and hence $v$ is the unique continuous viscosity solution.